In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 New User Promotions

-Betterment’s new user promo waives the service free for up to 12 months for new accounts.
+Betterment’s new user promotion waives the service free for up to 12 months for new accounts.
 Plus, there are extra perks for those who refer people.

 Seamless Platform Performance